graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 The Horizontal Pod Autoscaler (HPA) has historically relied on a fixed, global 10% tolerance for scaling actions.
 A drawback of this hardcoded value was that workloads requiring high sensitivity, such as those needing to scale on a 5% load increase, were often blocked from scaling, while others might oscillate unnecessarily.

-With Kubernetes v1.35, the configurable tolerance feature graduates to Beta and is enabled by default.
+With Kubernetes v1.35, the configurable tolerance feature graduates to beta and is enabled by default.
 This enhancement allows users to define a custom tolerance window on a per-resource basis within the HPA `behavior` field.
 By setting a specific tolerance (e.g., lowering it to 0.05 for 5%), operators gain precise control over autoscaling sensitivity, ensuring that critical workloads react quickly to small metric changes, without requiring cluster-wide configuration adjustments.

 This work was done as part of [KEP #4951](https://kep.k8s.io/4951) led by SIG Autoscaling.